shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/developer-guides/part-2-getting-sgtk-instance.md

 ---
 layout: default
-title: Getting an Sgtk instance
+title: Part 2 Getting an Sgtk instance
 pagename: part-2-sgtk-instance-guide
 lang: en
 ---

-# Getting an Sgtk instance
+# Part 2 - Getting an Sgtk instance

 Now you've imported the `sgtk` API the next step towards the end goal of being able to generate a path and publish it, is to create an `Sgtk` instance.